If you don't know what Safe Doc is, please refer to this introduction article.

 Safe Doc has two plans, a permanently free plan to personal @gmail.com accounts and a paid plan for school domains.
 The complexity of installation varies.

-Install Safe Doc in an @gmail account
+Install Safe Doc for a personal @gmail account

 - Visit Safe Doc's Chrome web store page, and click Add to Chrome to add this extension.